War Time

 The state that can freeze your assets at will has, in effect, a veto over your conscience.
 Comply or lose access to your own resources.

-Counterparty-free wealth — Bitcoin, gold, bearer instruments — is not tax evasion.
-It is the preservation of a domain where your choices remain yours.
+Counterparty-free wealth — Bitcoin, gold, bearer instruments — preserves a domain where your choices remain yours.

-This is what the sovereign cryptobourgeois means by self-custody: not a technical preference, but a moral stance.
+This is what the sovereign cryptobourgeois means by self-custody: a moral stance expressed through technical means.

 VII.
 The Body in History